mighty-gerbils/gerbil/doc/reference/std/net/httpd.md

 Start a new http server serving in the specified addresses and multiplexing requests using the specified multiplexer.

+The Addresses in the address can have one of these forms:
+- `[ssl: inet-address ssl-context]` is an SSL address, using the supplied server `ssl-context`; see [TLS/SSL Sockets](ssl.md) for details on how to create a server SSL context.
+- `inet-address` is a plaintext TCP address; suitable if you are behind a load balancer or proxy, eg `nginx`.

 ### stop-http-server!
 ```scheme
 (stop-http-server! <server>)